Man on a Ledge

 Man on a Ledge is a 2012 American action thriller film directed by Asger Leth, starring Sam Worthington, Jamie Bell, Elizabeth Banks, Edward Burns, Anthony Mackie, Genesis Rodriguez, and Ed Harris.
 Filming took place in New York City on top of the Roosevelt Hotel.
 The film received generally negative reviews from critics and grossed $47 million against its $42 million budget.

+In the film, a man using an alias stages a suicide attempt and asks to speak with a specific police negotiator.
+He is himself a disgraced police officer who was convicted of a diamond theft, and seeks a way to clear his name.
+His associates try to prove that the diamond was never stolen, and that the "theft" was part of an insurance fraud scheme by the diamond's owner.

 Plot

 A man named Joe Walker checks into the Roosevelt Hotel, enters his hotel room on the 21st floor, and climbs on the ledge, apparently ready to commit suicide.
 The crowd below calls the police.
 Dante Marcus controls the crowd, while Jack Dougherty talks with Walker.
 Walker will only speak to negotiator Lydia Mercer, who is on a leave of absence after failing to save a suicidal policeman.
 Mercer arrives at the hotel room and acquires Walker's fingerprints from a shared cigarette.
-Dougherty has them analyzed and discovers that "Walker" is actually Nick Cassidy, an ex-policeman who was given a 25-year sentence for stealing a diamond from businessman David Englander; Nick escaped one month earlier during his father's funeral.
-Nick maintains his innocence and claims that Englander has framed him, as Englander lost his fortune in a bad business deal and was too proud to sell the diamond.
+Dougherty has them analyzed and discovers that "Walker" is actually Nick Cassidy, an ex-policeman who was given a 25-year sentence for stealing the Monarch Diamond from businessman David Englander; Nick escaped one month earlier during his father's funeral with the help of his younger brother Joey.
+Nick maintains his innocence and claims that Englander has framed him as part of an insurance fraud scheme, as Englander lost his fortune in a bad business deal and was too proud to sell the diamond.

-Nick distracts the police while his brother, Joey, and Joey's girlfriend, Angie, break into Englander's vault across the street to recover the diamond and prove his innocence.
+Nick distracts the police while Joey and his girlfriend, Angie, break into Englander's vault across the street to recover the diamond and prove his innocence.
 Cassidy must use double entendres to provide instructions to Joey and Angie through an earpiece while speaking to Mercer.
 Dougherty informs Marcus of Nick's identity, and Marcus orders the jewelry store's security to check the vault.
 Joey and Angie evade them but do not find the diamond.
 They deliberately set off an alarm, trick Englander into retrieving the diamond, and ambush him in his office, where they steal the diamond at gunpoint.
 Nick's ex-partner, Mike Ackerman, arrives at the hotel with evidence that Nick is planning something and demands to be allowed into the hotel room.
 Mercer distrusts him, and Dougherty backs her up.
 Ackerman claims he has found bomb schematics in a storage unit Nick rented and is convinced that he will detonate an explosive somewhere.
-While the crowd is evacuated by the bomb squad, Mercer, believing in Nick's innocence, calls internal affairs and discovers that three of the cops employed by Englander were suspected of being corrupt: Ackerman, Marcus, and a deceased officer called Joe Walker.
+While the crowd is evacuated by the bomb squad, Mercer, believing in Nick's innocence, calls internal affairs and discovers that three of the cops employed by Englander were suspected of being corrupt: Ackerman, Marcus, and the real (deceased) Joe Walker.